Fast-track course for those familiar with SolidWorks or Inventor for 3D modelling, to get you up and running quickly with Fusion 360.

 Armada is an Autodesk authorised Training Centre (ATC), and our Fusion 360 training courses are accredited by Autodesk.

-Fusion 360 training is hosted by Autodesk Certified Instructors, with vast experience of using the application professionally.
+Fusion 360 courses are hosted by Autodesk Certified Instructors, with vast experience of using the application professionally.
 For further details, see Expert trainers.

 Training guide and certificate

 - A comprehensive training guide for Fusion 360, to refer to throughout the course, and to use as a refresher afterwards.